inyong37/Study/VI. Language/iii. Python/readme.md

   - git-bash: "C:\Program Files\Git\git-bash.exe"
   - git-cmd: "C:\Program Files\Git\git-cmd.exe"

+### QnA

+* [Can I use my personal license at work and at home?](https://sales.jetbrains.com/hc/en-gb/articles/207240855-Can-I-use-my-personal-license-at-work-and-at-home): YES, you can use your personal license at work as well as at home.
+You can use it working on your personal projects as well as your projects in your company.
+Our EULAs do not restrict this.

 ## [Jupyter](https://jupyter.org/)

 Free software, open standards, and web services for interactive computing across all programming languages.